 Northcott Theatre was built in 1967 and a Maritime Museum opened in 1969.

 Today most of the workforce in Exeter is employed in service industries such as tourism, education and public administration.
-Several new shopping centres have been built such as Guildhall Shopping Centre, which was built in 1977.
+Meanwhile Guildhall Shopping Centre was built in 1977.
 Harlequins Shopping Centre followed in 1986.

 EXETER IN THE 21st CENTURY

 In the 21st Century Exeter is still a flourishing city.
 In 2004 the Met Office moved to Exeter and in 2007 a new shopping centre opened at Princesshay.
 Today the population of Exeter is 117,000.